mltooling/project-template/docs/README.md

-# ML Lab Documentation
+# Documentation

-Documentation for setting up and using the ML Lab.
-For documentation on how to use this markdown documentation, visit the [mkdocs-material documentation](http://squidfunk.github.io/mkdocs-material/specimen)  and this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For information on how to use this markdown documentation, visit the [mkdocs-material documentation](http://squidfunk.github.io/mkdocs-material/specimen) and this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Update Documentation